GG Aleste 3: Development and release

 GG Aleste 3 was developed for the Game Gear hardware by M2, a company regarded for its high-quality video game re-releases.
 Its staff was conformed by a number of people who worked on shoot 'em up titles from the 1990s.
 It was directed by Manabu Namiki (of Battle Garegga, DoDonPachi DaiOuJou and Deathsmiles), who was also in charge as game designer and composer.
 M2 CEO Naoki Horii led its development as producer.
 Kazuyuki Nakashima (of Blazing Lazers, MUSHA, Seirei Senshi Spriggan and Mahou Daisakusen) acted as co-game designer.
 Nakashima also acted as co-graphic designer alongside Shinsuke Yamakawa of Battle Garegga.
 Takashi "Faw.Labo" Yamashita of Super Star Soldier and Star Parodier served as the game's programmer.
 Kisai Takayama, known for bishōjo games such as KimiKiss and Amagami, was commissioned as character illustrator.
 The team recounted the project's history and creation process through interviews.

 GG Aleste 3 was first announced at the 2020 Tokyo Game Show as part of the Aleste Collection, which was released in Japan by M2 under their publishing label M2 ShotTriggers for Nintendo Switch and PlayStation 4 on December 24.
-To denote its autenticity as a Game Gear title, Sega gave it an official production code, while a physical copy was also created, complete with packaging mimicking officially licensed Game Gear releases.
+To denote its authenticity as a Game Gear title, Sega gave it an official production code, while a physical copy was also created, complete with packaging mimicking officially licensed Game Gear releases.
 It was included in a Game Gear Micro variant as well, bundled as part of a limited edition for the Aleste Collection, featuring all of the same games as in the main compilation.
 An album containing the game's original soundtrack and other games featured in the Aleste Collection was distributed in Japan by Wave Master on April 21, 2022.

 Reception

 GG Aleste 3, as part of the Aleste Collection, garnered generally favorable reception from critics.
 Nintendo Life's Kerry Brunskill regarded it as one of the best Game Gear games that pushes the hardware to its limits and a welcomed addition in the collection.
 Hardcore Gaming 101's Kurt Kalata found it to be "an outstanding 8-bit shooter", lauding its visuals effects and impressive boss encounters.
 Nevertheless, Kalata questioned M2 for choosing the Game Gear hardware due to its limited screen resolution and felt that the soundtrack was noisy.

-Eurogamers Thomas Nickel highlighted its large bosses, pixel art and balanced difficulty curve.
+Wireframe's Ryan Lambie reviewed the Nintendo Switch version of the collection, praising it for capturing a "cinematic sense of occasion" compared to modern shooters.
+Lambie called it a "satisfying throwback" to shooters by Compile, commending its fresh balance, design and fast-pacing, but expressed disappointment that the collection was only available in Japan.
+Eurogamer's Thomas Nickel highlighted its large bosses, pixel art and balanced difficulty curve.
 Nickel wrote that "It's a magnificent trip down memory lane for the old school-shooter-crowd."
-Wireframe's Ryan Lambie agreed when reviewing the Nintendo Switch version of the collection, praising it for capturing a "cinematic sense of occasion" compared to modern shooters.
-Lambie called it a "satisfying throwback" to shooters by Compile, commending its fresh balance, design and fast-pacing, but expressed disappointment that the collection was only available in Japan.
 Rice Digital's Pete Davison commended its useful subweapons, bosses, solid difficulty and soundtrack.
 Davidson wrote that it stood up "very well next to the very best titles the 16-bit home consoles have to offer."